Data Mining of Traffic Video Sequences

 - Research Area: Transportation Safety and Traffic Flow

-- Topics: Traffic Modeling and Data, Vision Systems
+- Topics: Data and modeling, Vision Systems